AN INTRODUCTION BY RICHARD JONES

 My timetable was delayed when I was commissioned to write two books, History and Mystery Walks of Edinburgh and A Jack the Ripper Casebook.
 But once these were finished I got down to mapping out the Harry Potter London Tour.

-The final section was completed over Christmas 2008 and the whole Harry Potter Tour is now live so that it can be enjoyed by anyone who is interested in exploring London and visiting the Harry Potter Film Locations.
+The whole Harry Potter Tour is now live so that it can be enjoyed by anyone who is interested in exploring London and visiting the Harry Potter Film Locations.

 In addition I hope to include a section that parents will be able to use to locate other great, low cost or free places to visit in London.